wiggitywhitney/vibe_practice/docs/journal/JOURNAL_INSTRUCTIONS.md

 CRITICAL: Compare your proposed journal entry with yesterday's entry to ensure consistent formatting and completeness.
 IMPORTANT EXCEPTION: Always include the Technical Decisions section even if it doesn't exist in previous entries.

 AFTER COMPLETING THE ENTRY:
-1. Print the COMPLETE entry to our chat for review
-2. Guide the user through the git process with these commands (DO NOT run them):
+Guide the user through the git process with these commands (DO NOT run them):
    a.
 First show: git status
    b.
 Then suggest: git add docs/journal/engineering-journal.md
    c.
 Then suggest: git commit -m "Add journal entry for 2025-05-11" (substitute today's actual date)